-Sometimes swallowed air may not burped out, so it passes through the digestive tract and is released through the anus as flatus.
+Swallowed Air: sometimes swallowed air may not be belched out, so it passes through the digestive tract and is released through the anus as flatus.

-There are some foods and drink that increase the release of gas.
-Some are healthy foods--high fiber fruits, vegetables, grains create flatus, which is a natural byproduct of a healthy natural diet to a large degree.
-Lactose or fructose may not be fully digested and lead to large amounts of gas from relatively little of these sugars.
-A variety of foods called FODMAPS lead to more gas and in people with irritable bowel (IBS) create or worsen their symptoms.
+Food & Beverages: there are certain foods and drinks that increase the release of gas.
+High fiber fruits, vegetables and grains create flatus, which is a natural by-product of a healthy diet.
+Lactose or fructose may not be fully digested and lead to large amounts of gas.
+A variety of foods called FODMAPS lead to more gas.
+In people with irritable bowel syndrome (IBS), a FODMAPS diet can create or worsen their symptoms.

 Prevention and Treatment of Excess Gas